Northern Arizona University: Research

 Northern Arizona University is ranked No. 178 in the most recent National Science Foundation (NSF) national research rankings for fiscal year 2021 performance of $69.1 million.
 The research division's core facilities are the Environmental Genetics and Genomics Resource Center, Imaging and Histology Core Facility, and the Research Greenhouse Complex.
 Other research laboratories include the Centennial Forest, Child Speech and Language Lab, Colorado Plateau Analytical Lab, Geospatial Research and Information Laboratory, Laboratory for Applied Social Research, Merriam-Powell Research Station, RAPIDLab, Southwest Experimental Garden Array, and Walnut Creek Center for Education and Research.

 The Pathogen and Microbiome Institute conducts research to track and fight a host of rapidly evolving and potentially deadly diseases including COVID-19.
 More than 100 faculty, full-time staff, graduate and undergraduate students work in the institute.

 Collections, archives and museums include The Arboretum at Flagstaff, Art Museum, Cline Library Special Collections and Archives, Colorado Plateau Biodiversity Center, and the Museum of Northern Arizona.

 Northern Arizona University joined the Lowell Discovery Telescope partner group in 2014.
-NAU scientists use the LDT for deep imaging of small objects in the solar system.
+NAU scientists use the LDT for deep imaging of small objects in the Solar System.
 Additionally, NAU partners with Lowell at its Anderson Mesa site, both in the National Undergraduate Research Laboratory and in a new Near-Earth Object follow-up program.
 NAU also manages the National Undergraduate Research Observatory, which provides access to Lowell's 0.79-meter telescope for a consortium of four-year colleges around the country.

 Rankings

-The Times Higher Education World University Rankings for 2021-2022 ranked NAU 501st-600th both internationally and nationally.
+The Times Higher Education World University Rankings for 2021–2022 ranked NAU 501st–600th both internationally and nationally.

+In 2024, Washington Monthly ranked NAU 155th among 438 national universities in the U.S. based on NAU's contribution to the public good, as measured by social mobility, research, and promoting public service.

+Forbes ranked NAU 297th out of the top 500 rated private and public colleges and universities in America for the 2024–25 report.
+NAU was also ranked 198th among public colleges and 72nd in the west.

 Admissions

-In February 2022, NAU announced an admissions pilot program to increase access to college for Arizona high school students.
-NAU will launch the program for the incoming class of fall 2023.
-Currently, NAU, like Arizona State University and the University of Arizona, requires 16 core courses for assured admissions.
+In February 2022, NAU announced the Access2Excellence admissions pilot program.
+The goal is to increase Arizona high school students' access to college.
+Previously, NAU, like Arizona State University and the University of Arizona, required 16 core courses for assured admissions.
 However, not all Arizona high schools offer the 16 core courses, especially in second languages and math.
-NAU's pilot program removes the second language course availability barrier and will accept more fourth-year math courses, allowing more students the opportunity to pursue a postsecondary education.
+NAU's pilot program removed the second language course availability barrier and will accept more fourth-year math courses, allowing more students the opportunity to pursue a postsecondary education.